Compassion-Based Resilience Training - CBRT

 Research studies conducted at Weill Cornell Medicine and Albert Einstein College of Medicine with women recovering from breast cancer found that CBRT reduces biomarkers of stress, improves quality of life, lowers social-emotional and cultural role stress, enhances resilience and overall functioning, and markedly decreases post-traumatic symptoms including intrusive thinking and traumatic avoidance.
 Ongoing studies of the training are underway.

-Nalanda Institute offers a year-long certification program that prepares lay and professional participants to teach CBRT.
+Nalanda Institute offers a year-long certification program for lay and professional participants to teach CBRT.

 About Nalanda Institute